mailchimp/wordpress/readme.txt

 1. Unzip our archive and upload the entire mailchimp directory to your `/wp-content/plugins/ directory`.
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Navigate to the **Mailchimp** menu.
-4. Enter your Mailchimp API Key and let the plugin verify it.
+4. Click the Log in button and proceed through the OAuth flow, logging in to your Mailchimp account and authorizing the application.
 5. Select the list where you want to send new Mailchimp subscribers.
 6. Optional: Turn **Merge Fields** and **Groups** on or off.
 Navigate to **Appearance**, and click **Widgets**.
 Drag the Mailchimp Widget into one of your Widget Areas.
 7. Optional: adjust frontend site display with available CSS options.